keijiro/KinoSlitscan/README.md

 a lot of video memory to store frame history.
 For example, if the screen resolution is set to 1920x1080, it allocates about 300 MiB of video memory.

-Also it increases draw call count.
-It may affect CPU performance in some situations.
+Also it increases draw call count (from 10 to 30).
+Thus, it may affect CPU performance in some cases.

 License
 -------